onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 <b>Execution:</b> Type `/averaging.x` at the command line.

-In the <b>first mode</b>, the time $t_1$ for the simulation to reach a statistically steadh state is computed.
+In the <b>first mode</b>, the time $t_1$ for the simulation to reach a statistically steady state is computed.
 This is done as follows:

 * The flag `ind_2` is set to zero.
 * The code executes an iterative loop over all files of the form `sp3dchannel_    Nstart.dat` to `sp3dchannel_    Nend.dat`.